Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: The periodic JSJ decomposition

 Suppose first that $G_v$ is elementary.
 If $G_v \subseteq P$ for some $[P] \in \calp$, then $(G_\Phi)_v$ is a subgroup of $P_\Phi$.
 In particular, it belongs to $\FJCX$ by Theorem~\ref{Thm:FJCclosedsubgroups}~$(1)$.
 If $G_v$ is infinite virtually cyclic, then $(G_\Phi)_v$ belongs to $\FJCX$.

 Suppose now that $G_v$ is QH with fibre.
 Then $G_v$ fits in a short exact sequence where $\Sigma_v$ is a hyperbolic $2$-orbifold and $F$ is finite.
 Moreover, up to taking a power of $\Phi$ (which is possible by Theorem~\ref{Thm:FJCclosedsubgroups}~$(2)$), since $\Out(G_v)$ has a finite index subgroup acting as the identity on $F$, there exists $\Psi \in \phi$ preserving $G_v$ and fixing $F$ elementwise.
 Thus, we have a short exact sequence The groups $F$ and $\pi_1(\Sigma_v) \rtimes \ZZ$ belong to $\FJCX$.
-For the latter one may use that surface bundles over the circle are locally $\CAT(0)$ and apply \cite{Wegner2012}.
+Indeed, the Farrell--Jones Conjecture holds for all fundamental groups of (not necessarily compact) connected manifolds (possibly with boundary) of dimension at most $3$, by \cite[Theorem~16.1(i)(e)]{LuckBookProj}.
+As explained in loc. cit. the result is deduced from Corollary 1.3 and Remark 1.4 of \cite{BartelsFarrellLuck2014} where \cite{Roushon2008a,Roushon2008b} is used.
 Moreover, for every virtually cyclic group $Q \subseteq \pi_1(\Sigma_v) \rtimes \ZZ$, the preimage of $Q$ in $(G_\Phi)_v$ is virtually cyclic, and hence belongs to $\FJCX$.
 Thus, the group $(G_\Phi)_v$ belongs to $\FJCX$.

 Suppose that $G_v$ is rigid.
 By~\Cref{Coro:rigidvertexperiodic}, since $\phi$ is almost rotationless, there exists $[H] \in \mathrm{Per}_{\mathrm{NP}}(\phi)$ such that $G_v=H$.

 Suppose that $\Phi \in \phi$ is such that $\mathrm{Per}(\Phi)=H$.
 Then $(G_\Phi)_v$ is isomorphic to $\mathrm{Per}(\Phi) \rtimes_\Phi \ZZ$.
 By \Cref{Lem:PerFJC}, we have $(G_{\Phi})_v \in \FJCX$.